quiltdata/nf-quilt/README.md

 ### Output URIs

-You can specify a Quilt+ URI as the `--outdir` parameter in your Nextflow pipeline if you want to specify the package name and metadata for the output, but don't care about the precise location in S3.
+You can specify a Quilt+ URI as the `--outdir` parameter in your Nextflow pipeline, if you want to specify the package name and metadata for the output, but don't care about the precise location in S3.
 For example:

 ```shell